tri-cods/html-css/lessons.md

 In our activities during this workshop we will focus on building locally-hosted websites.
 These are websites that you can open on your web browser, however, they only exist on your own device and are only accessible to you.
 Locally-hosted websites are not yet on the internet.

+## Evaluation

+True or False: The primary difference between markup languages and programming languages is that markup languages are used to determine the format, appearance, and purpose of content, whereas programming languages are used to transform data.
+- True*
+- False

 # Opening Activity

 1. Open a web browser.
 (NOTE: please use Firefox or Chrome.
 Safari will not allow you to complete this activity.)